thomasWeise/databases/README.md

 ## 3. License
-All the course material is freely available.
+All the course material that was created by me is freely available.
+The course material also includes some images and figures created by others, which are marked explicitly and licensed under their author's terms.
+With the exception of such material, this book is released under the Attribution-NonCommercial-ShareAlike 4.0 International license (CC&nbsp;BY&#8209;NC&#8209;SA&nbsp;4.0), see [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) for a summary.

-You can download its newest version from <https://thomasweise.github.io/databases>.
+You can download its newest version of the course material from <https://thomasweise.github.io/databases>.
 This version may change since this course and book both are work in progress.
 You can freely share this.
 You can also copy text or figures under the license given below, as long as you cite the book as the original source, e.g., by using the following BibTeX: